-If you think your Council Tax banding may be wrong, you can contact the Valuation Office Agency to discuss your reasons either by phone or in person.
+If you think your Council Tax banding may be wrong, you can contact the Valuation Office Agency by visiting the GOV.UK website to discuss your reasons either by phone or in person.
 Most queries about Council Tax bands can be resolved quickly and easily this way.

 If your case can't be resolved immediately, the Valuation Office Agency may carry out a more detailed review of your band.